mamiekus/task1/README.md

 Clone the repository

 # Step 2
-Create new branch - task1
+Create new branch - total

 # Step 3
 Create a python file to implement following functionality